Drought and rising heat bring unusual wildfire warnings in northern Europe

 Globally, the month of May was a joint-second warmest May on record, according to the European Commission's Copernicus Climate Change Service, with temperatures in Canada and the northern United States particularly warm.
 Canada saw major wildfires that sent hazardous haze deep into the U.S.

 In Europe, May was drier than average in southern Scandinavia, the Baltic countries and western Russia, Copernicus said.
-Most of Southern Europe saw wetter than average conditions, except the Iberian Peninsula which also experienced droughts.
+Meanwhile, most of Southern Europe except Spain and Portugal saw wetter than average conditions, with severe floods in northern Italy.

+Parts of the Balkans are now experiencing heavy floods caused by strong and persistent rain.
+Highways and roads have been closed in Serbia and Montenegro due to landslides, some bridges have collapsed and hundreds of people have been rescued from flooded homes and cars.

 In mainland France, the water resources are still feeling the effects of a drought last summer, with two-thirds of the national water tables below normal levels.
 Localized forest fires have broken out in parts of France including regions such as Lorraine and Vosges where extreme heat and forest fires are rare.